ajanis/ansible-docker/README.md

 # Ansible role for Docker containers and image build
 This role is intended to be included into playbooks for deploying containerized services.
+The service role should include group_vars defining the container run parameters and container image parameters (including git repository), along with any container-specific prerequisites and config files.
+The role is intended to make it easier to deploy several containerized services on a specified host.

+## Example
+The following example **ansible-unifi** role uses this **ansible-docker** role to build the container image for the unifi-exporter service (prometheus exporter for unifi AP data) and run the Unifi-Admin and the Unifi-Exporter containers.
+The role itself creates config files on the docker host that are used by the Unifi-Exporter service and runs additional setup steps required by the Unifi-Admin service.

+Together, the roles deploy the complete containerized services and related configurations.

+Below are the key components of the role.
+You may check out the full role here:  [https://github.com/ajanis/ansible-unifi](https://github.com/ajanis/ansible-unifi)

+**NOTE:** You will need Prometheus set up somewhere to use the Unifi-Exporter.
+You may want to look at [This InfluxDB Role](https://github.com/ajanis/ansible-influxdb) for deploying InfluxDB + Prometheus, which also includes the required Prometheus configuration for the Unifi-Exporter.

+### group_vars used in service role
-The role makes use of group_vars to build a container image from a specified git repo and then starts the container using the newly created image.
+Calls the docker role with the following group_vars to build a docker image from the specified git repo and deploy the containerized service and systemd configs.

-## Example using group_vars
-This is an example of how to use this role to deploy the Ubiquiti Unifi Admin controller and a Prometheus metrics collector for Unifi Admin

-### docker_containers
-Uses the ansible docker_container module to deploy containers with specified arguments.
-SystemD services are also created for each container.
+#### group_vars/unifi/vars.yml
 ```
 docker_containers:
   unifi: